 Additionally, our Credit Facility provides revolving commitments of up to \$602.5 million in the aggregate.
-As of February 18, 2016, we had \$419.0 million of availability under the Credit Facility, net of \$7.7 million of outstanding letters of credit.
+As of February 16, 2017, we had \$469.7 million of availability under the Credit Facility, net of a \$7.7 million outstanding letter of credit.
 If new debt is added to our current debt levels, the risks that we now face relating to our substantial indebtedness could intensify.